EliasTa2610/Neural-network-from-scratch/README.md

 ## Requirements and Dependencies

-Versions of packages correspond to my local installations; may work with other versions.
+Versions of packages correspond to my local installations; may also work with other versions.

 - CMake (3.12)
 - Eigen C++ library (3.4.0)
-- C++ compiler with C++20 support
 - GNU Make (4.3) if using command line-based compiler **or** Microsoft Visual Studio 2022 (17.6.2)
+- C++ compiler with support for C++20 and `pragma once`

 ### Tested compilers

 - g++ (11.3.5)
 - clang++ (14.0.0)
-- MSVC 19.36.32532 for x64
+- MSVC (19.36.32532 for x64)

 ## Build and Run